Absolute connectedness and classical groups: Introduction

-We first prove absolute connectedness of simply connected semisimple split groups, where $G(k)=[G(k),G(k)]$ (Theorem \ref{thm:che}) and then, using universal $k$-covering, establish the general case.
+The proof of (\ref{thm:che2}) goes through the Gauss decomposition with prescribed semisimple part from \cite{cheg}.
+We first prove absolute connectedness of simply connected semisimple split groups (Theorem \ref{thm:che}) and then, using universal $k$-coverings, establish the general case.
 If $G$ is not simply connected, then the group $[G(k),G(k)]$ might be a proper Zariski dense subgroup of $G(k)$.
 For example if $G=\PGL_n$, then $[G(k),G(k)] = \PSL_n(k)$ is a proper subgroup for some fields.
-Likewise the result of Platonov \cite[Main Theorem]{plat-died} and Lemma \ref{lem:cover} imply, that if $G$ is a non simply connected semisimple $k$-split $k$-group and $k$ is a finitely generated field, then $[G(k),G(k)]$ is a proper subgroup of $G(k)$.
+Likewise the result of \cite{plat-died} implies that if $G$ is a non-simply connected semisimple $k$-split $k$-group and $k$ is a finitely generated field, then $[G(k),G(k)]$ is a proper subgroup of $G(k)$.

-The proof of the above theorems goes through the theory of Borel-Tits about rationality issues of reductive groups \cite{borel-tits,borel-tits-hom} and the Gauss decomposition with prescribed semisimple part from \cite{cheg}.

-In an early version of the present paper we stated Theorem \ref{thm:che2} for the class of Chevalley groups, where by a \emph{Chevalley group} we mean a group generated by the root subgroups \cite{stein}.
-By \cite[16.3.2]{springer} and the construction of Chevalley groups, if $G$ is connected, split over $k$, simply connected and absolutely almost simple $k$-group, then $G(k)$ is a Chevalley group.
-In general (that is when $G$ is non necessary simply connected) it can be shown that Chevalley groups are derived subgroups $[G(k),G(k)]$, where $G$ is semisimple and split over prime subfield of $k$ \cite[Section 3.3]{borels}.

-We establish in Section \ref{sec:ex} absolute connectedness of some infinite permutation groups, infinite-dimensional general linear groups and non-reductive perfect algebraic groups.

-\begin{itemize} \item For an infinite set $\Omega$, the group is 8-absolutely connected (Proposition \ref{prop:prop}). \item For an uncountable cardinal $\kappa$, the group $\sym^{\kappa}(\Omega) = \{\sigma \in \sym(\Omega) : |\supp(\sigma)|<\kappa\}$ is 16-absolutely connected (Proposition \ref{ex:sym}). \item Suppose $V$ is an infinite-dimensional vector space over a division ring $D$.
-The group $\GL(V)$ of all linear automorphisms of $V$ is 128-weakly simple (Proposition \ref{prop:tolst}). \item Let $G$ be a connected linear algebraic group defined over an algebraically closed field $K$.
-If $G(K)$ is prefect of the commutator width $R$ and the solvable radical $\RR(G(K))$ is of derived length $M$, then $G(K)$ is $12(4R)^M$-absolutely connected (Proposition \ref{prop:alg}).
-In particular the group $K^n\rtimes\SL_n(K)$ is 48-absolutely connected (Example \ref{ex:sl}). \end{itemize}

-In Section \ref{sec:abscon} we examine several quantitative measures of simplicity of groups in the context of absolute connectedness.
-Namely, \emph{$N$-bounded simplicity} (Definition \ref{def:sim}) and a more general notion of \emph{$N$-weak simplicity} (Definition \ref{def:wsim}).
-Weak simplicity implies absolute connectedness (Proposition \ref{prop:quasi}, Theorem \ref{thm:conn}).
-We prove that classes of absolute connected and weakly simple groups consist of perfect groups (Theorem \ref{thm:perf}) and are closed under several standard group theoretic operation (extensions, products, homomorphic images, Proposition \ref{prop:ext}, Lemma \ref{lem:zam}).
-We highlight the following proposition.